 Much of marketing is about laying a strong foundation for sales, bringing qualified leads to the door and staying connected and top of mind with your existing customers.
-However, there is one group that often gets neglected when developing a company's marketing plan – the past or inactive clients.
-We have found that these people can be an outstanding source of business!
+However, there are a couple of audiences that often get neglected when developing a company's marketing plan... past/inactive prospects and clients.
+We have found that these buyers can be an outstanding source of business!

 - They know you and (hopefully) like you.

 - They understand your products and services and the value you provide.

 If they were a customer, they paid you money in the past—and they just may do it again!
 Read on to get the scoop.

 We would be remiss not discussing the need to stay engaged with—and retain—your current clients.
 In fact, Bain & Company found that increasing customer retention rates by 5% increases profits by 25% to 95%!